Stationary Black Holes: Model independent concepts

-In order to develop a reasonable theory one also needs a regularity condition for the interior of space-time.
-This has to be a condition which does not exclude singularities (otherwise the Schwarzschild and Kerr black holes would be excluded), but which nevertheless guarantees a well-behaved exterior region.
-One such condition, assumed in all the results described below, is the existence in $\mcM$ of an asymptotically flat space-like hypersurface $\hyp$ with compact interior.
-Further, either $\hyp$ has no boundary, or the boundary of $\hyp$ lies on $\overline{\mcE^+\cup\mcE^-}$.
+Indeed, in order to develop a reasonable theory one also needs regularity conditions for the interior of spacetime.
+These have to be conditions that do not exclude singularities (otherwise the Schwarzschild and Kerr black holes would be excluded), but which nevertheless guarantee a well-behaved exterior region.
+One such condition, assumed in all the results described below, is the existence in $\mcM$ of an asymptotically flat space-like hypersurface $\hyp$ which is the union of an asymptotic regions diffeomorphic to $\R^3$ minus a ball, and of a compact set.
+One further assumes that either $\hyp$ has no boundary, or the boundary of $\hyp$ lies on $\overline{\mcE^+\cup\mcE^-}$.
 To make things precise, for any spacelike hypersurface let $g_{ij}$ be the induced metric, and let $K_{ij}$ denote its extrinsic curvature.
 A space--like hypersurface $\hyp_{\mathrm{ext}}$ diffeomorphic to ${\Bbb R}^3$ minus a ball will be called \emph{asymptotically flat} if the fields $(g_{ij},K_{ij})$ satisfy the fall--off conditions

 for some constants $C$, $k\ge 1$.
 A hypersurface $ \hyp $ (with or without boundary) will be said to be {\em asymptotically flat with compact interior} if $\hyp $ is of the form $\hyp_{int}\cup \hyp_{\mathrm{ext}}$, with $\hyp_{int}$ compact and $\Sext$ asymptotically flat.